Spies in Disguise: Plot

-Arriving in Venice, Walter is confronted by the H.T.U.V., who are unaware of Sterling's condition.
-Revealing that she knows about Wendy, Walter's mother who was a police officer who died on duty, Marcy tries to convince him to help turn Sterling in, but Walter refuses.
-Suddenly, a drone distracts the H.T.U.V. and allows Walter and Sterling to escape.
-The two discover the drone carrying the H.T.U.V. agent database, and Walter manages to retrieve it.
-However, Killian shows up, takes the database and prepares to kill Walter.
-With help from hundreds of pigeons in the surrounding area, they distract Killian and flee.
-Disguised as Sterling once more, Killian escapes the H.T.U.V., shaking Marcy's suspicions of Sterling upon her seeing him with a robot hand.
+In Venice, Marcy confronts Walter and reveals that she knows about his mother, Wendy, a police officer who died on duty.
+She urges him to help turn Lance in, but he refuses.
+A drone suddenly distracts the H.T.U.V. agents, allowing Walter and Lance to escape.
+They discover that it carries the agency's database and Walter retrieves it, but Killian arrives, takes the database and prepares to kill Walter.
+Hundreds of pigeons distract Killian, enabling the pair to flee.
+Meanwhile, disguised as Lance again, Killian escapes H.T.U.V. custody, causing Marcy to question her suspicions after seeing him with a robotic hand.

-Whilst underwater in a submarine, Walter reveals he planted a tracking device on Killian and locates him at the weapons facility.
-Walter manages to perfect the antidote and successfully turns Sterling human again.
-Reaching Killian's hideout, Sterling is concerned about Walter's safety and sends him away in the submarine.
-Once inside, Sterling confronts Killian, but is knocked out and captured as Killian reveals he has mass-produced hundreds of drones to target everyone at the agency using the database as revenge for killing his crew in a past mission led by Sterling.
-Noticing Walter returning in the submarine, Killian destroys it; unbeknownst to them, Walter survives with the help of one of his inventions, the inflatable hug.
+Aboard a submarine, Walter reveals that he planted a tracking device on Killian and locates him at the weapons facility.
+He perfects the antidote, restoring Lance to human form.
+At Killian's hideout, Lance sends Walter away in the submarine for his safety before confronting Killian.
+Captured and knocked unconscious, Lance learns that Killian has mass-produced hundreds of drones to attack H.T.U.V. using its database, seeking revenge for a past mission led by Lance that killed his crew and those he loved.
+When Walter returns, Killian destroys the submarine, unaware that Walter survives using his inflatable hug invention.

-Once Walter frees Sterling, the two escape and contact Marcy for support as the drones approach H.T.U.V. headquarters in Washington D.C.
-Walter attempts to hack into Killian's bionic arm but when Killian realizes this, he tries to flee via air with a drone, but Walter catches up.
-Walter risks his life by trapping Killian in the inflatable hug and deactivates the villain's arm as Walter himself falls, but Sterling, who has turned himself back into a pigeon, successfully flies for the first time and carries him to safety with help from other pigeons, while Killian is found and arrested.
+Walter frees Lance, and they contact Marcy as the drones approach H.T.U.V. headquarters in Washington D.C..
+Walter attempts to hack Killian's bionic arm, prompting Killian to flee by air.
+Walter catches him and risks his life by trapping him in the inflatable hug, deactivating his arm as he falls.
+Lance, having transformed into a pigeon again, successfully flies for the first time and, aided by other pigeons, carries Walter to safety.
+Killian is subsequently found and arrested.

-Despite saving the world, Sterling - back in his human form - and Walter are fired for insubordination.
-However, they are quickly rehired by the H.T.U.V. as the agency could learn from Walter's more peaceful ways of handling villainy.
+Despite saving the world, Lance and Walter are fired for insubordination, but are quickly rehired by H.T.U.V., which recognises the value of Walter's more peaceful approach to dealing with villains.